Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 • 80% of meals built on this framework

-• 20% of meals whatever works socially, logistically, or emotionally
+• 20% of meals whatever works socially and emotionally for you

 This prevents obsession while still providing therapeutic benefit.